ConfigurationDashboard

 The dashboard refuses to bind to a non-local address unless allowedHosts is configured.
 This prevents accidental exposure on public interfaces.

-If you need remote access (e.g., on a VPS), set the host and add your domain:
+If you need to bind to a public interface instead, set the host and add your domain:

 {